Fuchan2004/Rpom_Exoproteome/README.md

 Your prompt should have changed from (base) to (exoprot).

 ## Growth Rates
-For the analysis of growth rates, you will need the files in data/growth_OD600/ as well as the jupyter notebook 'growth.ipynb' which can be found in the scripts/ folder.
+For the analysis of growth rates, you will need the files in `data/growth_OD600/` as well as the jupyter notebook `growth.ipynb` which can be found in the `scripts/` folder.
 Follow the steps outlined in the jupyter notebook to generate:
 * Growth curves: OD600 vs. time; ln(OD600) vs. time
 * Bar plots of growth rates
 * Box plots of growth rates with statistical analysis using ANOVA

 ## Protease Activity
+For the analysis of protease kinetics, you will need the files in `data/protease_kinetics/` as well as the jupyter notebook `proteasekinetics.ipynb` which can be found in the `scripts/` folder.
+Follow the steps outlined in the jupyter notebook to generate:
+* Fluorescence measurement curves: Fluorescence Intensity (FI) vs. time; Mean FI vs. time; Fluorescence Intensity (FI) polynomial fits vs. time
+* Michaelis Menten Kinetics
+* Box plots of bulk protease activity and biomass corrected protease activity with statistical analysis using ANOVA

 ## Spectral Processing
 Tryptic peptides were analyzed on a Thermo Scientific Orbitrap Astral mass spectrometer using Data Independent Acquisition (DIA).